HamzaHeikal2011/ASDI/README.md

 # ASDI

-This repo is dedicated to all the code of my project, ASDI (Adptive Smart Device Input).
+This repo is dedicated to all the code of my project, ASDI (Adaptive Smart Device Input).

 ## Components
 - HID Compatible Arduino (Check At: https://docs.arduino.cc/language-reference/en/functions/usb/Mouse/)